© 2020 All rights reserved The Holler, LLC

 Digital advertising, then online advertising, was such a new idea.
 It began on October 27, 1994, with a small graphic banner with the words, “Have you ever clicked your mouse right here?
 You will.”
-The day that banner ads was born was just the beginning.
+The day that banner ads were born was just the beginning.
 HotWired was a digital publication looking for ways to pay its writers.
 The plan was to sell parts of its website space called banner ads to advertisers.
 Advertisers would pay upfront costs to get the space for a certain length of time.

 Digital Advertising defined

-Presently, digital marketing is more data-driven which allows brands to analyze the details of their campaigns.
+Presently, digital marketing is more data-driven, which allows brands to analyze the details of their campaigns.
 The data let brands make necessary adjustments and optimize their ad campaigns to have better outcomes.
 With the available tools today, businesses have more ways to engage with their customers and prospects and convince them to buy their products and/or services.

-Digital Advertising vs Traditional Advertising
+Digital Advertising vs. Traditional Advertising

 Traditional advertising is a conventional marketing strategy to reach audiences using offline ads and other promotional methods.
 It comes in five categories: broadcast (radio, tv, etc.), direct mail (postcards, catalogs, etc.), telephone (messaging, telemarketing, etc.), outdoor (billboards, flyers, etc.), and print (newspapers, magazines, etc.).
 Although the methods have evolved through the years, traditional marketing is still grounded using the same things, the 4Ps’ – product, price, place, and promotions.

 As previously defined, digital advertising is an online process and is crucial in today’s market due to peoples’ use of technology.
 It includes social media marketing, PPC and SEM marketing, email marketing, affiliate marketing, content marketing, and more.
-Digital marketing levels the playing field for all business sizes and types, it allows small, midsized, and big companies to co-exist in the same digital environment.
+Digital marketing levels the playing field for all business sizes and types.
+It allows small, midsized, and big companies to co-exist in the same digital environment.

 Early Digital Advertising and its growth over the years

 Digital advertising’s journey from creation to now is short but intense.
 For the last 25 years, technological innovations have pushed digital advertising into the frontline.
-It started with banner ads and now, it’s leaning into artificial intelligence.
+It started with banner ads, and now, it’s leaning into artificial intelligence.
 Digital advertising is regularly perfecting its goal of bringing the right content to the right people at the right time.

 Digital advertising in the 90s

 The bane of the internet appeared in the form of pop-ads.
 It became a new trend as banner ads and click-through rates were decreasing.
-Pop-ads was a good idea then, it was a real solution to save the online advertising industry.
-Unfortunately, while it caught peoples’ attention, it wasn’t making revenue and because these ads were disruptive in nature, browsers quickly came up with features to block pop-up ads.
+Pop-ads was a good idea then.
+It was a real solution to save the online advertising industry.
+Unfortunately, while it caught peoples’ attention, it wasn’t making revenue, and because these ads were disruptive in nature, browsers quickly came up with features to block pop-up ads.

 By the end of the decade, the Internet has been advancing at an unprecedented pace.
-Search engines were building momentum and advertisers were looking for targeted ads without annoying their consumers.
-The first pay-for-placement was introduced and advertisers started bidding for specific keywords.
+Search engines were building momentum, and advertisers were looking for targeted ads without annoying their consumers.
+The first pay-for-placement was introduced, and advertisers started bidding for specific keywords.

 Digital advertising in the 2000s and onwards